abjer/sds2019/src/content/page/practical.md

 This page contains information about the course groups as well as information on mandatory assignments and exam project.

+# Place and time

+The course runs from August 12, 2019 to August 31.
+See [timeplan](https://abjer.github.io/sds2019/page/timeplan) for teaching schedule.

+We teach in the lecture hall CSS 35-01-05.

 # Groups